Melody is a CDC volunteer with a passion for gardening and growing healthy food for consumption. She enjoys sharing her personal experience.

 Queen Ann's Lace

-Bizarre Mating Facts
+Bizzare Mating Facts

-Bizarre Pest mating facts:
+Bizarre pest mating facts:

 - The female praying mantis not only tends to bite off the males head after copulation, she does it during or before to ensure vigorous movements and increase chances of impregnation.